hideo7suzuki/parigp-h7s-functions/README.md

   - list up all primitive polynomials of degree $m$ (mod p). polynomial expression is 0xNN form.
   - omit list up if (all irreducible polynomials)＝(all primitive polynomials).
 - $\mathtt{isprime2(v)}$
-  - primality test of natural integer v.
+  - primality test of natural integer $v$.
 - $\mathtt{matrref(A)}$
   - returns rref of input matrix A.
 - $\mathtt{nextprime2(v)}$